Slamy/CDi_MiSTer/README.md

 To play a title, load a CD and press on the play button at the start screen.
 CD images can be stored as CHD or CUE/BIN format.

+## Troubleshooting

+* My NTSC CRT television set is not getting a stable image
+  *  Please switch the core to NTSC and reset via OSD.
+This should fix the problem.

 ## Status

 Core Utilization: